vcccaat/acnh/README.md

-# NS动物森友会简单网页版图鉴
-Animal Crossing: New Horizons React APP
+Animal Crossing: New Horizons Database
-A simple website to display, sort and search Animal Crossing fish, bugs, furnitures and villagers information.
+This website collect all types of fish, bugs, furnitures, villagers, and hybrid flowers tricks.
+Allow keyword searching and filtering fish or bugs based on location, month, and size, and rank price from high to low and vice versa.
+Currently versions for English and Chinese are available!
 Website: https://nsds.info

 To run the project: